 How can I accept my loan offer?

-All applicants will be notified of the result of their application by Monash Abroad.
-If you are successful you will receive:
+All applicants will be notified of the result of their application by Monash Abroad, through their Monash student email addresses.

-- a Debt Confirmation form, which must be signed and returned to Monash Abroad within one month from the date on the offer letter; and
+- complete the hard copy of an OS-HELP Debt Confirmation form (available at Monash Abroad office), which must be signed and returned to Monash Abroad as per the date specified on your loan offer email &

-- an OS-HELP Statement of Terms and Conditions booklet.
+- receive an OS-HELP Statement of Terms and Conditions booklet.

-Loan offers will lapse if the Debt Confirmation form is not received within one month of the date on the offer letter.
+Loan offers will lapse if the Debt Confirmation form is not received by the date specified on your offer letter.

 The Debt Confirmation form has a carbon copy, both the institution copy and student copy of the form have to be submitted and only the original hardcopy of the Debt Confirmation form has to be signed.

-This cannot be sent or received electronically or by fax, therefore, it must be completed before leaving Australia.
+The debt confirmation form cannot be sent or received electronically or by fax, therefore, it must be completed before your departure from Australia.

 What if I am overseas and can not sign the debt confirmation form in time?

 If you are considering an early overseas departure, please organise a power of attorney to sign the debt confirmation form on your behalf.
-This person can be a family member, a significant other, or a close friend of yours.
+This person can either be a family member or a trusted friend of yours.

-A Power of Attorney can sign the Debt Confirmation Form on behalf of the student, but an original or certified copy of the General Non-Enduring Power of Attorney form and a copy of the attorney's driver license (for signature verification) is required to be submitted with the completed Debt Confirmation form.
+A Power of Attorney can sign the Debt Confirmation Form on your behalf, but an original or certified copy of the General Non-Enduring Power of Attorney form and a copy of your attorney's driver license (for signature verification) is required to be submitted with the completed Debt Confirmation form.

-The Power of Attorney person is required to be aware of the student's Monash student ID, course details (course, campus location) and Tax File Number information to complete the debt confirmation form on behalf of the student.
+The Power of Attorney person is required to be aware of your Monash student ID, course details (course, campus location) and Tax File Number information to complete the debt confirmation form on your behalf.

-OS-HELP loans will be paid as a single electronic deposit into your nominated bank account about two-three weeks prior to the commencement of the overseas program.
-A legally binding debt to the Commonwealth will be incurred at the time the loan is paid into your bank account, even if the student does not proceed with the course of overseas study.
+A legally binding debt to the Commonwealth will be incurred at the time the loan is paid into your bank account, even if you do not proceed with the course of overseas study.

-Monash Abroad may withdraw a loan offer before the loan has been paid into a student's bank account if:
+Monash Abroad may withdraw a loan offer before the loan has been paid into your bank account if:

-- the student's circumstances change in a way that means he or she no longer meets the OS-HELP eligibility criteria;
+- your circumstances change in a way that means you no longer meet the OS-HELP eligibility criteria;

-- the student has provided false or misleading information; and/or
+- you have provided false or misleading information; and/or

-- the student will not, for any reason, be undertaking the overseas study.
+- you will not, for any reason, be undertaking the overseas study.

 How will the loan be repaid?